w3ctag/tag.w3.org/explainers.md

   - Always provide text alternatives for readers who may not be able to see images.
     - Simpler images may be described via an [image alt](https://webaim.org/techniques/alttext/#complex).
     - More complex images may require a longer description in the form of a footnote or appendix to the document, linked immediately after the image, with a back-link to return to the section containing the image.
+- Help the reader understand which parts of your explainer describe the Web as it is today and which parts of the explainer describe what you are proposing to change.
+Explainers often need to explain things about the Web today to give context for the proposal.
+A reader who doesn't already know the details should be able to distinguish the context from the proposed changes.
 - As your design evolves, keep track of and make a note of alternatives which have been considered, and your reasons for not choosing them.
   - You undoubtedly had reasons not to choose those alternatives, but reviewers and other stakeholders may not have that context.
 Avoid redundant "what about [already-ruled out alternative]" type questions by explaining why those alternatives were ruled out.
   - Direct readers to the appropriate participation forums, issue tracker, etc.